There is a dark mode button on the bottom right

 ‘You must be better than me.’

 I recalled my father’s words, words he rasped to me before croaking.
 Such words were needling and unsettling.
 He had no right to lecture me, but he still managed to assert his influence over me until his very end.
 I wonder if these thoughts came about because of my bank account or of my stress.
-Either way, I pulled my headphones over my ears and drowned it all out with music.
+Either way, I set my headphones over my ears and drowned the world out with music.

-Arriving at the bank, I replaced my headphones onto my neck as the glass panes glided open with a push and swung closed behind me, shutting out the gentle breeze and sounds of street chatter.
+Arriving at the bank, I pushed the headphones deeper into my ears as the glass panes glided open with a push and swung closed behind me, shutting out the gentle breeze and sounds of street chatter.
 What replaced it instead was air conditioning accompanied by hushed voices.
 It must have been one of their slow days because not a person was in sight.
 No lines to wait in.
 How lucky.

 “Don’t make a sound.”

-I spun around and was promptly greeted by the end of a gun barrel pointed right at me.
+I turned around and was promptly greeted by the end of a gun barrel.
 Behind it was a grizzled man with a white rabbit mask adorning his face.
 One of the broken lights above us flickered, revealing light grooves upon the mask.

 “Now, give me your phone and sit in the corner.”